ComFreek/js-copytable/README.md

 ===============

  - Internet Explorer 6+
- - All other browsers with enabled flash
+ - All other browsers with enabled Flash